weaveworks/weave/site/weave-docker-api/name-resolution-proxy.md

 - name resolution of the container's hostname, for example, via `hostname -i`, returns the Weave Net IP address.
 This is required for many cluster-aware applications to work.
-- unqualified names get resolved via DNS, for example typically via weavedns to Weave Net IP addresses.
+- unqualified names get resolved via DNS, for example typically via weaveDNS to Weave Net IP addresses.
 This is required so that in a typical setup one can simply "ping <container-name>", i.e. without having to specify a `.weave.local` suffix.